Dunkin' Donuts Interview Questions

 • Adhere to schedule and arrive ready to work on time. (skill punctuality)

-• Maintain a clean and neat workstation; complete thorough cleaning of guest areas as directed. (skill: attention to detail)
+• Maintain a clean and neat workstation; thoroughly clean guest areas as directed. (skill: attention to detail)

 • Complete all required training and support the training of other team members. (skill: quick learner)

-• Say you have great communication skills which will allow you to work well with customers and communicate with other team members.
+• Say you have great communication skills, allowing you to work well with customers and communicate with other team members.

-• Mention you are punctual and understand the negative impacts arriving late to my shift can have on the business and will always arrive on time.
+• Mention you are punctual and understand the negative impacts arriving late to my shift can have on the business.
+You will always arrive on time.

-• State you have great attention to detail and will always maintain a clean workstation and make sure Dunkin Donuts is presentable to all guests.
+• State that you pay great attention to detail, will always maintain a clean workstation, and will make sure Dunkin Donuts is presentable to all guests.

 Do you have any questions for us?